hamedasgari20/python-books/essential-guide-llmops/notes.md

 ## 🔹 **Chapter 4: Inference, Serving, and Scalability**

-The purpose of this chapter is to guide you through the process of deploying and operating large language models (LLMs) in production environments .
-This chapter focuses on how to make your model accessible and efficient for real-world use while ensuring it scales well under varying workloads.
+This chapter guides you through deploying and running fine-tuned large language models (LLMs) in real-world settings using modern tools like LLaMA-Factory and Streamlit.
+You’ll learn how to make models interactive, fast, and scalable for production use cases.

 ### ⚡ 4.1 Operationalizing Inference Models

 Types of inference:
-- **Real-time**
+- **Real-time**: Immediate responses for interactive applications like chatbots.
-- **Batch**
+- **Batch**: Processing large datasets periodically or on demand.
-- **Interactive**
+- **Interactive**: Dynamic conversations with streaming output, ideal for assistants.

 **Model Optimization:**
 - Pruning: Pruning is the process of removing unnecessary or less important neurons, weights, or layers from a neural network to reduce its size and computational requirements — without significantly affecting its performance.